lingtalfi/Light_Kit_Editor/doc/api/Ling/Light_Kit_Editor/Storage/LightKitEditorBabyYamlStorage/addPage.md

-Adds a page.
+Adds a page, or replaces it if it already exist.

-The given pageConf is a [kit configuration array](https://github.com/lingtalfi/Kit#the-kit-configuration-array).
+The given pageConf is a [kit configuration array](https://github.com/lingtalfi/Kit#the-kit-configuration-array), without the zones part (i.e. zones must be added separately).

+Throws an exception if something is wrong.